-White County Government is an equal opportunity employer.”
+White County is an equal opportunity employer.

-POSITION: Building and Planning/Zoning Assistant
+POSITION: Assistant Director

 DEPARTMENT: Area Plan